Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 Short answer

-A commercial or industrial property loan is priced on commercial property-loan rates, not home-loan rates — and the spread between banks is huge.
-In 2026 the lowest fixed packages have been seen from around 1.08% p.a. for strong, large-quantum cases, while a similar request elsewhere can be quoted near 1.8%.
+A commercial or industrial property loan runs on commercial rates, not home-loan rates, and the spread between banks is wide.
+In 2026 I have seen the lowest fixed packages start around 1.08% p.a. for strong, large-quantum cases, while a similar request elsewhere can be quoted near 1.8%.
 There is no CPF (everything outside the loan is cash), no ABSD, and LTV runs up to 80–90% for owner-occupiers (60–75% for investment).
-Pricing is volatile and underwritten case by case — borrower profile, intent and financials decide the number.
+Pricing is volatile and underwritten case by case.
+Your profile, your intent and your financials decide the number.

 In this article